 Leading business educator, Scott Charlton has issued a challenge to the

-Accountants of Australia: Step up in 2017 and
+Accountants of Australia: Step up and

 “Become the complete adviser your clients need you to be”

 The initiative, themed The Bold Accountant was launched in Brisbane on 1 March 2017, with other locations to follow.
 Under this initiative, the partners and leadership teams of accounting firms are invited to participate in a business development workshop that addresses the three key issues that will determine the success or failure of accounting practices of the future.

 Scott says, “This workshop addresses the critical conversations accountants need to have with their clients; the services they must offer; and perhaps of greatest importance; whether accountants have the courage to accept that their clients need more assistance.”

 Scott Charlton is a director and senior business coach for Slipstream Coaching, a company which specialises in creating better accounting firms by teaching accountants how to be better business people.

 Scott says he’s not suggesting that The Sky is Falling In.
 Nor is he suggesting that radical changes are necessarily needed.
 However, he is saying that there’s plenty of evidence to suggest that the world is changing and it’s time for accountants to consider a different and importantly, better way to conduct business.

 “I was an accountant in practice for 20 years and have coached practitioners for a further 15 years.
 I know from firsthand experience that the business model for most accountants is flawed,” he said.